golang/proposal/design/25530-notary.md

 use by default an alternate lookup `/lookup/SHA256(module)@version`, which sends the SHA256 hash of the module path instead of the module path instead.
-If the notary was already aware of that module path, it would recognize the SHA256 and perform the lookup, even potentially fetching a new version of the module.
+If the database was already aware of that module path, it would recognize the SHA256 and perform the lookup, even potentially fetching a new version of the module.
 If a misconfigured `go` command sends the SHA256 of